 Nursing_Adult_Banner

-Combine theoretical study with clinical experience within the NHS, independent and voluntary sectors, to prepare for a rewarding career in adult nursing caring for people in a range of settings with acute, chronic and complex healthcare needs.
+The adult nursing course combines theoretical study with clinical experience within the NHS, independent and voluntary sectors.
+Our course will prepare you for a rewarding career caring for adults with acute, chronic and complex healthcare needs.

 Book your Open Day